Position Title

 Or send me a Canvas message or an email to coordinate a time to meet.

-Christine (Shiuan) Pan is a PhD student in the Department of Sociology at University of California, Davis.
+Christine (Shiuan) Pan is a Ph.D.
+Candidate in the Department of Sociology with a Designated Emphasis in Computational Social Science.
 Her research interests include international migration, identity formation, family and marital dynamics, gender relations, fertility, and well-being.
-She has been trained in both qualitative and quantitative research methods, including in-depth interviewing, data manipulation, latent class analysis, and regression analysis.
+Her dissertation explore factors that produce and sustain low fertility.
+She has been trained in qualitative and quantitative research methods, including in-depth interviewing, data manipulation, latent class analysis, and regression analysis.
 Christine also has over a decade of teaching experience and extensive hands-on research experience in cross-national settings.
+Her work has been published in the Journal of Ethnic and Migration Studies.
 As a cross-cultural individual and Adult Third Culture Kid (ATCK), Christine is continuously looking for opportunities to learn from others, share her perspective, bring unique insight to the table, and bridge different analytical approaches.

 - Outstanding research paper award, Taiwan Association of Southeast Asian Studies, 2021